amirzenoozi/oaky-fullstack-engineer-interview/README.md

 - **Frontend - Deals Page**: As a first step, It should be necessary to start the development with this page, since it has a several common components with the other pages, including Btn, Banner, GridSystem, DealCard.
 - **Backend - Deals Model**: I created the model for the deals, since it is the main part of the project, And it helps to develop the more part of the task.
 - **Frontend - Deal Details**: I created the Deal Details page, since it is crucial to submit the order by the users.
+- **GitHub Actions**: I created the GitHub Actions to build the docker image, and If I had more time to write tests, we can make build stage dependent on the test stage, like the production stage.
 - **Dockerize**: I dockerized the project to make it more portable and easy to run on any machine.

 ### 3. **Database Structure - Deal Model**